poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -**16/08/19 :Sreekanth:** Completed implementation of crowd counting on images using CSRnet model.
 Trials on videos done.

 Pull request for code merged by Pooja into the 'Contributions' folder.

+-**17/08/19 :Ramkrishna:** Published Medium article on a research-based comprehensive study of Crowd Counting, specifically on the most popular datasets used: https://medium.com/@qrka/crowd-counting-made-easy-1bf84f18ff61

+-**17/08/19 :Sreekanth:** Published Medium article on crowd counting implementation with DeepSort and YOLO: https://medium.com/@sreekanthj244/udacitys-secure-private-ai-project-showcase-challenge-i-de38729ca530

 ________________________________________________________________________________________________________________________________________
 ________________________________________________________________________________________________________________________________________